xh2002/EIE4512_FinalProject/README.md

 Simple intro: In today's digital era, labor costs are increasingly expensive, and the digitalization of early childhood education has become an inevitable trend.
 To save parents and teachers from spending time on simple homework correction, this project aim to design a program that can check children's answers of simple handwritten calculation.

+Instructions:
+Please notice that due to the large size of CNN trainning model, github is not able to accept it.
+Before running the program, you please download CNN_result.h5 from the link below and put this file in "./Code/project/backend".
+If you want to run the program, run the main file with path: ""./Code/project/backend/main.py".
+If you have any questions, please feel free to contact me via github or email: boshixu@link.cuhk.edu.cn.

 1. 分工：